-There are parking offers on through the festival though, so if you are driving then check this out
+There are parking offers on around the Brisbane Oktoberfest, so if you are driving then look out for them.

 Oktoberfest Brisbane tickets

-Online tickets are cheaper than at the gate, so pre-book in advance and buy your step and cooler too to save money and avoid the queues.
+Online tickets for Brisbane Oktoberfest are cheaper than at the gate, so pre-book in advance and buy your stein and cooler too to save money and avoid the queues.
 Buy tickets here.